dork7/web_notes/SOLID.md

 DIP is basically the idea that high-level modules/implementations should not depend on lower level modules/implementations

 ## Example
-    Payment gateway example -> The basic information should always remain same, ( i.e it should contain all the information ).
-Payment gateways should have their own classes/objects, which only deals with that specific payment gateways.
+    Payment gateway example -> The basic information should always remain same, ( i.e higher level module should contain all the information ).
+And then pass the information to payment gateway modules, which will only deal with specific payment methods.